barumau/pandunia/english/108_karmaloga.md

 **mi _le_ no gul yo alkohol.**
 – I have reached not drinking alcohol.
 **mi _le_ don la buku do yemon.**
 – I have given the book to them.
-(They still have it and I don't.)
+(So I don't have it.)
 **yemon no _le_ don ye re do mi.**
 – They haven't given it back to me.
 **mi _le_ lai do siti.**